awesomeshield/awesomeshield.github.io/content/tutorials/led/text.md

 # LED

 LEDs are efficient lights.
 LED stands for "Light Emitting Diode".
 The Awesome Shield has a full color LED.
 It's really three LEDs stuck together.
 A red one, a green on, and a blue one.
-By blending these three colors together at different strengths, you can create all the colors of the rainbow.
+You can blend these three colors together to make all the colors of the rainbow.
 Nifty!

 ***